-21.1 Basis of preparation
+20.1 Basis of preparation

-The separate financial statements of the Company have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
-The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and adopted by the SEC.
+The separate financial statements of the Company have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.
+PFRS Accounting Standards comprise the following authoritative literature:

+- · PFRS Accounting Standards, - Philippine Accounting Standards (PAS), and - Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), Philippine Interpretations Committee (PIC), and Standing Interpretations Committee (SIC) as approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and the Board of Accountancy, and adopted by the SEC.